open-pioneer/trails-starter/docs/tutorials/HowToUseProperties.md

     // Provide dynamic property values.
     // In this case, we read an attribute from the host element (in the html file)
-    // and it to configure the backendUrl. async resolveConfig(ctx) {
+    // and use it to configure the backendUrl. async resolveConfig(ctx) {
         const backendUrl = ctx.getAttribute("backend-url");
         if (!backendUrl) {